knewplay/book-programming-essential/programming-fundamentals/chapter5.md

 In these languages, the data type of a variable is set when the variable is declared, and it can't change unless explicitly redefined.
 For instance, if you declare a variable to be of type integer, you can't just assign a string value to it later on.
 C is an example of a strongly typed language.

+[Illustration of box titled "Animal Farm" with a book inside titled animal farm.
+Next image is removal of the book from the box, and insertion of a DVD of Animal Farm the cartoon.
+At the bottom, it says "Not Allowed in C"]

 #### C Example

 ```c